-- 7. A taxable person is eligible to claim the full amount of input tax as his input tax credit if the input tax incurred by him is exclusively attributable to taxable supplies made by him, except for those which the input tax credit are disallowed under the GST Act 20XX.
+- 7. A taxable person is eligible to claim the full amount of input tax as his input tax credit if the input tax incurred by him is exclusively attributable to taxable supplies made by him, except for those which the input tax credit are disallowed under the GST Act 2014.
 Input tax which can be recovered by a taxable person is referred to as "taxable input" while taxable supplies means supplies on which GST is charged at standard rate or zero-rate. - 8.
 On the other hand, a person is not entitled to claim input tax incurred on his acquisitions if the input tax is exclusively attributable to his exempt supplies.
 Input tax which is attributable to exempt supply and not recoverable as tax credit is referred to as "exempt input tax".
-Exempt supplies are those supplies listed under the GST (Exempt Supplies) Order 20XX. - The process of identifying the input tax used exclusively in making taxable and exempt supplies is known as direct attribution and is provided under the GST General Regulations 20XX. - 10.
+Exempt supplies are those supplies listed under the GST (Exempt Supply) Order 2014. - 9.
+The process of identifying the input tax used exclusively in making taxable and exempt supplies is known as direct attribution and is provided under Part VI of GST Regulations 2014. - 10.
 In the case of a mixed supplier, he would have incurred residual input tax in the course or furtherance of his business.
 Some examples of residual input tax are general overheads such as utilities charges, professional fees, rental and etc. Only the proportion of residual input that is attributable to taxable supplies is recoverable by a mixed supplier.
 The standard method for the residual input tax claim is the turnover method.
-This method is provided under the GST General Regulations 20 X X. Before a mixed supplier applies the rule of partial exemption, he needs to exclude the amount of GST incurred for non-business use.
-(For further information on input tax claim, please refer to the GST Guide on Input Tax.)
+This method is provided under Part VI of GST Regulations 2014.
+Before a mixed supplier applies the rule of partial exemption, he needs to exclude the amount of GST incurred for non-business use.
+(For further information on input tax claim, please refer to the GST Guide on Input Tax Credit.)